aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 ## Steps to Run

-- There are both jupter notebook (prefered) and normal python file for the same code available
+- There are both jupyter notebook (prefered) and normal python file for the same code available
-- Clone the repo and follow the given steps
+- - Clone the repo, navigate to the root folder of the repo and follow the given steps
 - Follow the given input and output directory structures

 Running the Python Script (Q2.py)